forhadakbar/review-website-forhadakbar/README.md

 # Web Dev School

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was deployed in Netlify [Go To Live Site](https://review-website-forhadakbar.netlify.app/).

 ## Technology Used
 - JavaScript